Integrations

 Caching

 All assets are cached for up to 1 hour in the browser.
-After expiry, the browser revalidates in the background (stale-while-revalidate) so users never see a loading delay.
-Server-side caches are automatically purged when a new capture is taken, so new versions are available immediately on the next browser revalidation.
+After expiry, the browser refreshes them in the background so users never see a loading delay.
+When a new capture is published, server caches are cleared automatically — the new version is available on the next load.

 To force an immediate refresh in the browser, use Cmd+Shift+R (Mac) or Ctrl+Shift+R (Windows/Linux).
 This bypasses the local cache and fetches the latest version from the server.